BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </p>

 <p>
-So with love you don't get all three legs of the stool, but we kind of already knew that the three-legs version wasn't real.
+So with love you don't get all three legs of the stool, but we kind of already knew that wasn't real.
-What you do get is a sense that the world is at least sometimes a good place, depending on whether or not love is present.
+What you do get is a sense that the world is at least sometimes a good place, or even a very good place, depending on whether or not love is present.
 </p>

 <p>
 A nice thing about love versus the stool is that love is within human control.
-With theodicy we're trying to figure out a latent immutable property of the universe that, even within theodicy's own intellectual framework, an individual human can't change.
+With theodicy we're trying to figure out a latent immutable property of the universe that, even within theodicy's own intellectual framework, humans can't change.
-With love though, you can go out and create more of it in your life. <-closing sentence
+With love, though, you can go out and create more of it in your life. <-closing sentence
 </p>

 TODO use the reference to Mackie here: https://alevelphilosophyandreligion.com/the-problem-of-evil/